 You’ll start with an expert introduction to original horno construction and an explanation of how the horno has been adapted and cultivated within Taos Puebloan structure.
 With guidance from Taos Pueblo tribal member Geronimo Romero, you’ll hear all about how his cooking and baking skills have been perfected over his lifetime by using both indigenous and contemporary ingredients and techniques.
 His late mother, Crucita Romero, passed family recipes down to him and his siblings, from many generations of knowledge and skill, and his desire is to create and share inspired and healthy food alternatives for his community and visitors alike.

 With insights into the science of horno utilization, the containment practice of heat, and the importance of hornos throughout Puebloan cuisine, you’ll be geared up and ready to work your own dough and bake your own loaf, all while learning about the horno’s importance in cultural traditions, like feast days and special events.

-After you’ve kneaded, designed (shaping the design is important!) and baked your bread, you’ll explore the Taos Pueblo, meet local artisans, and enjoy a traditional Puebloan lunch at Bertha’s Al’Thloo’s Café.
+After baking bread, you’ll explore the Taos Pueblo, meet local artisans, and enjoy a traditional Puebloan lunch at Bertha’s Al’Thloo’s Café.
 Al’Thloo means grandmother in Tiwa and reflects the locally inspired home-made specialties like chicken stuffed fry bread and pinon coffee.